Barbados’s island is known for its excellent and diverse cuisine; therefore, it was challenging to compile a list of only ten delicacies of Barbados.

 Black cake is another version of traditional fruit cake and consists of dried fruits, nuts, citrus peel, mixed spice, sugar, eggs, and our infamous dark rum.

 It’s generally served over Christmas / New Year and holds a special place in every Bajan’s heart.

 Ginger beer is a non-alcoholic beverage indigenous to the island of Barbados.

-Ginger beer can be home brewed and also comes in carbonated form as a soft drink.
-It generally consists of ginger, sugar, water and lemon juice.
+Ginger beer can be home-brewed and comes in the carbonated form of a soft drink.
+It generally consists of ginger, sugar, water, and lemon juice.
 This Bajan delight tends to be served at Christmas time and is a household favorite on the island.

-Bakes are traditionally and affectionately known as ‘survival food’ because they consist of three basic ingredients – sugar, water and flour.
-They look like a flat muffin and are quick and easy to make.
+Bakes are traditionally and affectionately known as ‘survival food’ because they contain three essential ingredients – sugar, water, and flour.
+They look like flat muffins and are quick and easy to make.